alanpaterson82/project3/README.md

 <br>

 - After you have used all of your attempts you will receive the message 'Better Luck Next Time!
-The word was (insert correct word here)
+The word was ------

 ![Better Luck Next Time](documentation/betterlucknexttime.png)

 <br>

-- In both scenarios you will be able to either play again by clicking 'y' then Enter, or any other key then Enter to exit the game
+- In both scenarios you will be able to either play again by clicking 'y' then Enter, or any other key then Enter to exit the game as shown in the image above

 <br>
 To explain this further I have included a Flowchart using Lucidchart: